 In addition to the great Roman ruins, we came upon a local choir singing on the public square.
 The best part about traveling in a less busy season at a less touristy place such as Pula is that you get a better glimpse of the local Croatian lives as well as their hospitality.

 In addition to the beautiful landscapes and Roman ruins, what I was most impressed by were the Croatian people.
 They are truly some of the funniest and friendliest people I have ever met.
 When we were lost outside of the old city in Dubrovnik looking for our Airbnb, this older gentleman was very eager to help.
-When he didn’t know where it was, he started calling his friends.
-That’s how nice he was.
+When he didn’t know where it exactly the Airbnb was, he started calling his friends and a group of men guided us through a maze of alleys until we reached our destination!

 I also remember the funniest conversation with my Airbnb host in Senj.
-Apparently after the host had accepted our request my computer was hacked and would immediately auto-respond “Do you have a garden and do you farm naked?”
-Surprisingly the host replied “Yes I have a garden and love to farm, but you probably don’t want to see me naked.”
-I was so embarrassed and yet the host kind of knew my computer had a malware and greeted us with some of his home-made fruit wines.
+Apparently after the host had accepted our request my account was hacked and would auto-respond “Do you have a garden and do you farm naked?”
+Jokingly the host replied, “Yes I have a garden and love to farm, but you probably don’t want to see me naked.”
+I was so embarrassed and yet the host assumed my account had a bug and greeted us with some of his home-made fruit wines.

-Also at this coffee shop few blocks away outside the old city in Dubrovnik, the owner somehow thought our car was a random tourist’s car blocking his parking spot.
+Once we were at a coffee shop few blocks away outside the old city in Dubrovnik, the owner thought our car was a random tourist’s car blocking his parking spot.
 When he found out that it was us and recognized us from the day prior, he felt bad and brought us a round of drinks on the house.

 For me, interacting with the locals is the best way to learn about a country.
-I highly encourage you to walk even just a few blocks away from touristy areas and you may be greeted with local hospitality rather than just being another ignorant tourist.
+I highly encourage you to walk even just a few blocks away from touristy areas and you may be greeted with local hospitality, which will enrich your experience in ways you never though possible.